UCC-Organism/uccorg-backend/README.md

 ## current tasks

+- document how to configure, and more up to date
+- configurable directory for behaviour configuration
 - random events
+  - √only random events on agents present
-  - random event emission - background and restore other events
+  - √random event emission - background and restore other events
-  - generate random events
+  - √generate random events
-  - random-hash-evenly-distributed
+  - √random-hash-evenly-distributed
   - √sample random configuration passed into the system
   - √prefix for events from schedule + isScheduled
   - √refactor next to be a function